SharePoint/sp-dev-docs/docs/solution-guidance/remote-timer-jobs-sharepoint-add-in.md

 ---
-title: Remote timer jobs in the SharePoint add-in model ms.date: 11/03/2017
+title: Remote timer jobs in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Remote timer jobs in the SharePoint add-in model
+Remote timer jobs in the SharePoint Add-in model
 ================================================

 Summary